ejperez2/Daily-Skins-Matchups/README.md

 **When Adding New Team Mappings:**
 1. Check plaintextsports.com abbreviation
 2. Check sportsline.com abbreviation
+3. Check gambletron2000.com abbreviation (NEW)
-3. Add to team_replacements if different
+4. Add to team_replacements if different
-4. Update in ALL chunks that standardize teams
+5. Update in ALL chunks that standardize teams

 ---

-#### Issue 6: Zero-Sum Matchups Not Detecting Correctly
+#### Issue 7: Zero-Sum Matchups Not Detecting Correctly
 **Symptoms:**
 - Zero-sum matchups table empty when it shouldn't be
 - Incorrectly identifying matchups as zero-sum